aappddeevv/scalajs-reaction/docs/src/main/tut/index.md

 ---
 # What is scalajs-react?

-A scala.js facade over reactjs that provides a more functional API in the spirit of ReasonReact.
+A scala.js facade over reactjs that provides a functional API in the spirit of ReasonReact.

-The library is designed to be used and consume other react components fairly seamlessly.
+The library is designed to create components that can be used and consumed by other react components in javascript and scala fairly seamlessly.

 # ReasonReact
 The scalajs-react interface is built on the model provided by [ReasonReact](https://reasonml.github.io/reason-react).
-You can apply the same concept to this API.
+You can apply the same concepts in that library to this API.

 # API Documentation